Dovermore/UoMVisualiser/README.md

 # UoMVisualiser
-scrapes subject info from unimelb
+scrapes subjectData info from unimelb
 # REMEMBER TO OPEN NEW BRANCHES FOR NEW CONTENT